Opening Drive: Top 10 stories of 2024

 6 Min Read

-A lot happened this year, what with the eight-victory season of Scottie Scheffler (including his gold medal at the Paris Olympics), the major championship emergence of Xander Schauffele (twice was nice), and the bittersweet season of Rory McIlroy, who simply refused to stay down.
+A lot happened this year, what with the eight-victory season of Scottie Scheffler (which also featured his gold medal at the Paris Olympics), the major championship emergence of Xander Schauffele (twice was nice), and the bittersweet season of Rory McIlroy, who simply refused to stay down.

 Or was it a nine-victory season for Scheffler, who just won the unofficial 20-man Hero World Challenge?
 Or was it 10 wins, if you count the arrival of his son, Bennett?